STAFF ATTORNEY I

-Experience in real property title review and transactions and a working knowledge of the processes involved in the offices of public land records, i.e., the RMC, Probate and Clerks of Court.
+Experience and/or knowledge in real property title review and transactions and a working knowledge of the processes involved in the offices of public land records, i.e., the RMC, Probate and Clerks of Court.

 Capability to maintain project records and reports using technology and experience in using this information to prepare project-related reports for management, partners and funders

 Excellent interpersonal skills and strong oral and written communications skills

 Proven ability to work as part of a team in shared office space

 Capability to deal with individuals from various backgrounds, including clients and personnel.

 Experience either in working or volunteering for a nonprofit social service organization.

 Empathetic to the special values and challenges of heirs’ property owners and other historically underserved landowners.